Image via Wikipedia

 If you are new to online learning, you might be wondering what skills you will need to be successful in your online classes.
 Students are often surprised at the fact that they already have some of the main skills it takes to be successful as an online student.
 Many of the skills that you need to take online classes you can learn as you take the classes; there are, however, some differences.
-The seven factors below are some of the considerations you may want to keep in mind as you take online classes.
+The seven factors below are some of the considerations you may want to keep in mind as you take online classes.1.
+Time Management

 This is very important in online courses; be sure to download the course calendar and keep it near your computer.
 Keep "to-do" lists and take advantage of any calendar and alarm functions on your phone or computer.
 Take some time to develop a system.
 Students tend to take online classes because they want to take advantage of the flexibility it gives their schedule.